Future uncertain for Spirit AeroSystems employees after ventilator orders canceled

 Beard believes those ventilators are bringing a new breath of life to more than just COVID-19 patients.

-Beard says because of the sudden stop there is no clear answer on what’s next for the thousand employees working on the ventilators.
+Beard says because of the sudden stop there is no clear answer on what’s next for the 1,000 employees working on the ventilators.

 Spirit told KSN they are also looking for clarity on the contact termination but will be ready to get back to work if needed.